-Maximum D3® is effective, convenient, high-quality, made in the USA and available OTC.
+Maximum D3® is high-quality, convenient, made in the USA and available OTC.
 For over 15 years, customers have achieved optimal vitamin D levels while supplementing with Maximum D3®.

 Maximum D3® was designed by a doctor when he was frustrated by the lack of high-quality supplements available to his patients.
-Maximum D3® was carefully formulated to be effective, convenient and safe.
+Maximum D3® was carefully formulated to be high-quality, convenient and well-regulated.

 Some other vitamin D supplements contain vitamin D2 (a less effective source of vitamin D), do not contain enough vitamin D to be effective and/or are not designed to be easily digested by the human body.
 Additionally, testing through an independent lab has shown that some other retail vitamin D supplements have LESS dosage than stated, contain anaerobic bacteria and/or contain mold.